kartoza/miniSASS/docs/src/user/manual/map/map.md

     ![United Nations Children's Fund (UNICEF)](../img/landing-page-18.png)

-3. **CGIAR**: CGIAR is a global research partnership for a food-secure future dedicated to transforming food, land, and water systems in a climate crisis.CGIAR is the world’s largest global agricultural innovation network.
+3. **CGIAR**: CGIAR is a global research partnership for a food-secure future dedicated to transforming food, land, and water systems in a climate crisis.
+CGIAR is the world’s largest global agricultural innovation network.
     - We provide evidence to policymakers, innovation to partners, and new tools to harness the economic, environmental and nutritional power of agriculture.

     ![CGIAR](../img/landing-page-17.png)